replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

   --no-port-forward
 ```

-After this completes, you can optionally run the following command to start the admin console:
+After this completes, you can optionally run the following command to access the admin console at http://localhost:8800:

 ```
 kubectl kots admin-console --namespace NAMESPACE